herbps10/reactor/README.md

 Any R variable with the class "htmlwidget" will be rendered as HTML.

 <img src="https://thumbs.gfycat.com/GrizzledSlowLacewing-size_restricted.gif" width="100%" alt="Example of interactive HTML widgets" />

+### Saves to Rmd
+Reactor notebooks are saved as [R markdown](https://rmarkdown.rstudio.com/articles_intro.html) files, which you can open and edit like any other Rmd file.
+You can see examples of notebook files in the [`inst/examples`](https://github.com/herbps10/reactor/tree/master/inst/examples) folder.

 ## And more